aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Bloatshroom.md

 1. A party wide numbing mist that may either summon a [Mushroom](Mushroom.md) or targets other enemy party members except ones from the fungi family who are healed instead
 2. A single target jump attack

-The decision of which move to use is based on these odds which changes based on hardmode:
+The decision of which move to use is based on odds, but the odds changes based on hardmode being true or not.
+The following table shows the odds in either situations:

 |Move|Odds when hardmode is false|Odds when hardmode is true|
 |---:|----|----|